Annex-Engineering/Annex-Engineering_User_Mods/Printers/K3/everycoloryouare-eBox/Grommets/Readme.md

 # Modified Grommets and Nuts

-A set of grommets variants for different for routing from the printer to the electronic box.
+A set of grommets variants for routing from the printer through the panels to the electronic box.
 The different variants are intended to minimize the heat loss through the grommet into the electronic box by limiting the feedthrough gaps.
+Designs are based on the annex engineering grommets for the K series printers with modified openings, thread profile, and thread diameter.

 ![CAD](Images/grommets_cad.png)